Codecademy/docs/content/css/concepts/colors/terms/rgb/rgb.md

   - 'paths/full-stack-engineer-career-path'
 ---

-Defines the color value by providing three comma separated values.
-The first value represents the red value, the second represents the green value, and the third represents the blue value.
+The `rgb()` function in CSS defines a color by specifying its components using three comma-separated values.
+The first value represents the red component, the second value represents the green component, and the third value represents the blue component.
+These values can be provided as either numeric values ranging from 0 to 255 or as percentage values ranging from 0% to 100%.
+By adjusting the values for each component, you can create a wide range of colors, allowing for precise control over the appearance of elements in your web design.

 ## Syntax